 - Apache Crail (incubating) with NVMeF support, commit 64e635e5ce9411041bf47fac5d7fadcb83a84355 (since then Crail has a stable source release v1.0 with a newer NVMeF code-base)

 In a typical cloud-based relational data processing setup, the input data is stored on an external data storage solution like HDFS or AWS S3.
 Data tables and their associated schema are converted into a storage-friendly format for optimal performance.
 Examples of some popular and familiar file formats are Apache Parquet, Apache ORC, Apache Avro, JSON, etc. More recently, Apache Arrow has been introduced to standardize the in-memory columnar data representation between multiple frameworks.
+To be precise, Arrow is not a storage format but it defines an interprocess communication (IPC) format that can be used to store data in a stroage system (our binding for reading Arrow IPC messages from HDFS is available here).
 There is no one size fits all as all these formats have their own strengths, weaknesses, and features.
 In this blog, we are specifically interested in the performance of these formats on modern high-performance networking and storage devices.

 To benchmark the performance of file formats, we wrote a set of micro-benchmarks which are available at https://github.com/zrlio/fileformat-benchmarks.
 We cannot use typical SQL micro-benchmarks because every SQL engine has its own favorite file format, on which it performs the best.
 Hence, in order to ensure parity, we decoupled the performance of reading the input file format from the SQL query processing by writing simple table reading micro-benchmarks.
 Our benchmark reads in the store_sales table from the TPC-DS dataset (scale factor 100), and calculates a sum of values present in the table.
 The table contains 23 columns of integers, doubles, and longs.